BY STEVEN PAPPAS, PARTNER, M&A MI M&A ADVISOR

 SIZE MATTERS The chart in Figure 2 provides a breakdown of Q2 2019 multiples as it related to TEV (Total Enterprise Value).
 It is no surprise that the larger the company the higher the multiple with businesses in the $100M- 250M range trading at an average of 9.5x EBITDA.

 DEAL TERM TRENDS Other important indicators are deal terms, specifically Indemnification Cap and Escrow/Holdback.

 In Figure 3, the chart shows the average cap on indemnification against breaches of reps and warrantees was 9.8% for 2019 YTD (Q1 and Q2).
-This is down from 15% in 2018 and 12.1% 2017.
+This is down from 15% in 2018 and 12.1% in 2017.
 This indicates a trend that continues to be favorable to sellers this year.
 You will see that the smaller the deal size, the higher the cap percentage.
 However, note that depending on the industry the caps on reps and warrantees will vary greatly.
 These are averages across all sectors, nevertheless, the trend continues to be lower.

 Another deal term key indicator is the escrow and holdback percentages.
-The chart in figure 4 shows this also is favorable to sellers with lower percentage of transaction value held in escrow.
+The chart in figure 4 shows this also is favorable to sellers with a lower percentage of transaction value held in escrow.
 The average across all size deals for 2019 YTD was 4.0% with 2018 at 5.1%.
 Buyers want to get deals done and making concessions on escrow and holdbacks is something that they will negotiate down if necessary.
-This, too, is deal size and industry sensitive.
+This, too, is the deal size and industry sensitive.